 “Most of my projects I make don’t need to be practical or commercially viable.
 The goal is to get people to think about solving problems differently and being creative,” said Bell.
 Thus, the pneumatic bottle opener, or the gyroscopic cup holder.

-Many of these projects involve intricate mechanical elements, as well as lots of steel and other custom cut metal.
+Many of these projects involve intricate mechanical elements, as well as lots of laser cut steel and other custom cut metal.
 Pneumatics powered the “home run machine,” a motor moved the “dish wiper,” while a dynamite plunger was battery-powered.
 Armed with limitless creativity, impressive mechanical know-how, and a garage full of tools, there is only one thing missing in Bell’s machine-building arsenal — a laser or plasma cutter.

 “SendCutSend is an amazing, easy to work with and fast service that has expanded my capabilities tremendously, especially considering that I don’t have the space or money for my own CNC alternative like a plasma cutter,” said Bell.